theupdateframework/python-tuf/README.rst

 ``tuf[tools]`` provides repository maintainers secure ed25519 key and signature generation with PyNaCl / libsodium.

-TUF tools also enable general-purpose cryptography with PyCrypto.
+TUF tools also enable general-purpose cryptography with PyCrypto and/or PyCA's Cryptography.
 Software updaters that want to support verification of RSASSA-PSS signatures should require their clients to install ``tuf[tools]``.

 Installing extras does not work if minimal install was a wheel (pip <= 1.5.6.)
 `https://github.com/pypa/pip/issues/1885 <https://github.com/pypa/pip/issues/1885>`_